nueladesope/event-management-webapp/README.md

 Event Management WebApp
 ===========================

-A full-featured Event Management Web Application built with Django!
-This platform allows users to create, manage, and browse events — perfect for community organizers, business events, and more.
+A basic Event Management Web Application built with Django!
+This platform allows users to create, manage, and browse events

 Developed by @nueladesope (https://github.com/nueladesope)